bit-part/MTML-ST2/README.md

 # About MTML Completions

 MTML Completion is an add-on program package for Sublime Text 2.
-This complements Movable Type Template Tags when you useperate Sublime Text 2.
+This complements Movable Type Template Tags when you use Sublime Text 2.
 This package includes some tags of [DynamicMTML](https://github.com/movabletype/DynamicMTML)  plugin.

 ## Installation